Spotlight Playfest 2021-’22 Young Playwrights’ Competition

 - Omit your name / by-line from the file that you attach, to hide your identity initially from the judges.
 (We aim to be impartial.)

 - Make the script as easy to read as most published plays.
 Each character’s dialogue should (at least) appear on separate lines, as in “NAME: Dialogue…” format.
 Traditional script format (more lines and margins) is also welcome, although we aren’t picky about it.
 Here is an example originally published by City Theatre Company of Pittsburgh, PA.

 - At the beginning of the script, include:

 - Story summary, with intended audience of the play, and set description.

-- Aside from basic actions and moods that are required to follow the story, it is best to provide minimal acting directions in the flow of the script.
+- Aside from basic actions and moods that are required to follow the story, it is best to minimize acting directions in the flow of the script.
 In-depth explanations of characters and other complex details — if needed — may be provided with the summary, character descriptions, and set description added to the beginning of the script.

 - Click the button below to submit a contest entry and script by July 31, 2021.

 - Email email@example.com if you have any questions.